Get Better at Math: Solving Math Problems Quick and Easy

 1. Understand the Math Problem

 It is said that understanding the problem is like solving half of it.
 What do you do when you see a math problem?
 Get frustrated?
-Getting tensed and frustrated will not help you.
+Getting tense and frustrated will not help you.
 Instead, pay close attention to the problem at hand.

 2. Make the Work Plan